inf112-v21/BrentPizza/README.md

 # INF112 Project BrentPizza
-The appliction conists of three files.
-Main, Player and RoboRally.
-In the player class we find the information and functions related to the player character.
-For example their location and the ability to move around the map.
-The RoboRally class is the main class of the application where the map is generated and important functions as win condidtions are checked.

-In order to play the game the Main file must be run.
-From therein use the keypads to move the robot towards the flag to "win" the game.
+# RoboRally :robot: :pizza:

+## How to run the program

+The program is built using Maven.
+To run the game, run  main.java in the master branch.
+When main file is run, the game will ask for amount of players.
+2 is recommended, however 4 is maximum.
+To determine the robots action, choose 5 cards from the 9 options that are given and press the ready button.

+Recommended screen resolution: 1920x1080

+To play **Multiplayer:**

+To play multiplayer run the **main1.java** after running **main.java**.
+Robot movement is identical to single player, the game state will be updated after the ready button is pressed.

+# How to do manual testing

 To check the tests, please run the text file and then close the application by pressing on the X in the top right corner.
 To look around the map, you can use the mouse courser to drag yourself around to view the map.

 ## Known bugs
+- For the game to work properly the generated window can't be altered.
+Otherwise when you choose cards you will not get the intended card.
-For the player to be able to watch the game being won, there has been installed a delay.
+- For the player to be able to watch the game being won, there has been installed a delay.
 This will not be a part of the final product, however it is here due to its information value.
 This enbales however the player enable the win condition several times before the applictions shuts down.